hyprwm/hyprland-wiki/content/Configuring/Window-Rules.md

 Here, all kitty windows will have `opacity 0.8`, even if they are floating.
 The rest of the floating windows will have `opacity 0.5`.

+> [!IMPORTANT]
+> Named rules take precedence over anonymous ones.
+That is, rules are evaluated top
+> to bottom, but all named rules get evaluated first, then all anonymous ones.

 > [!NOTE]
 > Opacity is a PRODUCT of all opacities by default.
 For example, setting
 > `active_opacity` to `0.5` and `opacity` to `0.5` will result in a total opacity of